DOI-ONRR/doi-extractives-data/research/14_sprint-inquisitive-impala/discussion_guide.md

 Do you have any other feedback about this site before you stop sharing your screen?

-_When finished, go to **[Wrap up](https://github.com/18F/doi-extractives-data/blob/research/research/14_sprint-inquisitive-impala/discussion_guide.md#wrap-up).**_

-# New site name test [~10 mins]

-_Introduce next exercise:_ Now we’re going to focus on the front page of the website we’re renovating.
-We're still working on the site, so what I’m about to show you is more like a Powerpoint online than a real website.
-Not all of it is interactive but you can explore a bit if you like.
-I'll then ask you to answer some questions.

-_Send the participant the new homepage design.
-Either ask them to share their screen, or confirm they've reached the page._

-Imagine somebody sent you a link to this page and this is what popped up in front of you when you clicked on the link.
-I'd like you to take a minute to get to know this page.
-Please think out loud as you explore the page, and talk me through what you're seeing and thinking.
-This will help us understand how to improve things later.
-After that, I’ll ask you some more specific questions about your impressions. _[probe on any of the following questions (most important ones in bold)]:_
-- **What do you think this site is about?**
-- **What information might you find in this website?**
-- What questions does this page leave you with?
-- Tell me your first impression.
-- How do you interpret that?
-- Anything else you associate with these words?

-_When finished, go to **[Wrap up](https://github.com/18F/doi-extractives-data/blob/research/research/14_sprint-inquisitive-impala/discussion_guide.md#wrap-up).**_

 # Wrap up [~5 mins]
 Great, thanks so much!
 I have a few final questions for you, and then we’re all done.